EdenIsHereToStay/orlando-devs-website/Project Overview.md

 2. **Review the Figma Designs**: If you’re a designer or frontend developer, review the [Figma concepts](https://www.figma.com/design/8YAszYoGniXwG99w0ziIFb/ODevs-Site-Redesign?node-id=0-1&t=RFPEaETB1rgBv71n-1) and provide feedback or suggestions.
 3. **Contribute to the Event Integration**: If you’re a backend or API-focused developer, work with Robert on integrating the Eventbrite API.
 4. **Suggest Meeting Times**: We’ll need to establish a weekly 30-60 minute check-in.
 If you have a preferred time, let the team know in Slack, and we’ll coordinate to find a regular slot that works for everyone.

+New Additions:
+- **Hackathon Participation**: Stay tuned for Bharat’s hackathon updates if you’re interested in contributing through that format.
+- **Content Contribution**: If you have writing or SEO skills, collaborate with Jasmin to ensure content is optimized and relevant.

 ---